stignarnia/GeoMSTView/README.md

 Simple interactive demo that computes and visualizes a Minimum Spanning Tree (MST) over a set of cities sourced from OpenStreetMap.
 The map is rendered with Leaflet and heavy computation (distance matrix, Prim, great-circle points) runs in a Web Worker to keep the UI responsive.

 ## Quick start
-1. Open `index.html` in a modern browser.
-For best results serve the folder with a local static server (see notes below).
+1. View the hosted demo at: https://geomstview.pages.dev.
+2. To run locally you must use a local static server (see below) — double-clicking `index.html` will not work.
-2. Choose a dataset from the `Dataset` control: `capitals` (built-in sample), `preset` (a larger preset Overpass query), or `custom` to paste/run your own Overpass QL query.
+3. Choose a dataset from the `Dataset` control: `capitals` (built-in sample), `preset` (a larger preset Overpass query), or `custom` to paste/run your own Overpass QL query.
-3. Press the ▶ `Start` button to animate MST edges being added.
+4. Press the ▶ `Start` button to animate MST edges being added.
 Use `Reset` to clear the animation or `🗑` to invalidate cached Overpass results for the current query.
-4. Use the `Animation speed` slider to slow down or speed up the edge animation.
+5. Use the `Animation speed` slider to slow down or speed up the edge animation.

 ## Settings
 If you want to change default behavior (tile server, animation defaults, k-nearest limits, etc.) edit the `CFG` object at the top of `script.js`.